-29 1.
+38 1.
 Introduction

-Syphilis is a sexually transmitted disease (STD) caused by a spirochete bacteria Treponema pallidum.
+Syphilis is a sexually transmitted infection (STI) caused by a spirochete bacteria Treponema pallidum.
 It is a multistage disease characterized by localized, disseminated and chronic forms of infection.
 An estimated 12 million people globally have been infected; of which, almost two-thirds are in sub-Saharan Africa and south/southeast Asia [1].
 In Uganda a report in 2009, HIV and active syphilis prevalences were 28.8% and 4.3 %, respectively, and a high risk sexual behaviour was frequently reported [2].
+Some 35 million individuals globally are infected with HIV (0.8 % prevalence) [3].
+Sub-Saharan Africa remains at the epicenter of global HIV with prevalence of 25 million infected individuals, and some 3.2 million children under age 15 are infected by HIV; Adult prevalence (15-49) age group is 4.7% [3].

 Because of a common transmission route as well as the fact that they are mainly blood borne infections, syphilis and human immunodeficiency virus (HIV) co-infection continues to be a public health problem especially in the low income settings.
 More specifically, syphilis causes genital ulcer and facilitates HIV entry and shading.
-Besides, it induces immune activation and favor viral replication, which in turn accelerate HIV transmissibility [3, 4].
-Syphilis has been a subject of intrigue and controversy since it was first recognized in the 15th century coined "the great imitator", it can manifest in a variety of ways depending on the host and stage of infection thus making diagnosis and management difficult [5].
+Besides, it induces immune activation and favor viral replication, which in turn accelerate HIV transmissibility [4, 5].
+Syphilis has been a subject of intrigue and controversy since it was first recognized in the 15th century coined "the great imitator", it can manifest in a variety of ways depending on the host and stage of infection thus making diagnosis and management difficult [6].

-In sub Saharan Africa like Ethiopia, a combination of social stigma and associated underreporting, their asymptomatic nature, and lack of diagnostic facilities make the health and socioeconomic impacts of sexually transmitted infections unknown [6].
-The incidence of syphilis is rising all over the world, partly due to the increased transmission in HIV patients and other high risk groups such as men who have sex with men [5].
+In sub Saharan Africa like Ethiopia, a combination of social stigma and associated underreporting, their asymptomatic nature, and lack of diagnostic facilities make the health and socioeconomic impacts of sexually transmitted infections unknown [7], this is no different in contexts like Uganda.
+The incidence of syphilis is rising all over the world, partly due to the increased transmission in HIV patients and other high risk groups such as men who have sex with men [7], the Ugandan scenario is predominantly due to the former.